rautio/crontext/README.md

-# cron-text
+# crontext

 Converts a human readable text to its cron schedule format.